vardhan-cr/mojo/examples/js/README.md

 'stubClass' is used to create an implementation of NetworkService.

-In the netService case above the Shell connects to the Mojo application at "mojo:network_service", then connects its service called 'NetworkService.name' with an instance of 'NetworkService.proxyClass'.
+In the netService case above the Shell connects to the Mojo application at "mojo:network_service", then connects to its service called 'NetworkService.name' with an instance of 'NetworkService.proxyClass'.
 The proxy instance is returned.
+The netService proxy can be used immediately.

 --- Interface Parameters ---